hverjus/hverjus.github.io/projects.markdown

 I am (and was) involved in several projects and related topics:

+### DEDICATED, NORMAL (USMB / 2019-2021)

+We address distributed and federated learning system and infrastructure.

 ### Industry 4.0 (LISTIC-IREGE / 2019-present)

 We are developping multi-disciplinary approach that addresses some of the industry 4.0 digital transformation challenges.